Chapter 5 Reliability

 While I cluster the reliability coefficients into large groups, please understand that these are somewhat overlapping.

-Table 1 in Revelle and Condon’s (2019a) article provides a summary of of the type of reliability tested, the findings, and the function used in the psych package.
+Table 1 in Revelle and Condon’s (2019a) article provides a summary of the type of reliability tested, the findings, and the function used in the psych package.

 5.4.1 Reliability Options for a Single Administration